 According to the

 Many viruses can cause the common cold.
 Rhinoviruses are the most common cause and are responsible for around half of all colds and cold-like illnesses.

 Many researchers believe that exposure to cold weather can adversely affect a person’s immune response, making it harder for the body to fight off infections.
 Reasons for this may include:

-Researchsuggests that vitamin D plays an essential role in maintaining the immune system.
+essential rolein maintaining the immune system.

-- Lower temperatures may affect immune response.
-A
+- Lower temperatures may affect immune response: A

 2015 studyfound that exposing airway cells taken from mice to lower temperatures decreased the immune response of the cells against a mouse-adapted rhinovirus.

 - Blood vessel narrowing: Breathing in cold and dry air causes the blood vessels in the upper respiratory tract to narrow to conserve heat.
 This may prevent white blood cells from reaching the mucous membrane, making it harder for the body to fight germs.

 Some ways to avoid getting sick during the winter include: